MatheusSchneiderr/lunar-lake-local-llm/README.md

 repo is not accepting the premise that any of this is universal: treat every number as "measured on this machine, on this date," and re-verify before relying on it elsewhere.

+## I made this repo so you, user trying to deploy a local AI using intel
+## lunar lake architecture, dont have to spend a whole weekend debugging
+## with AI...
+Hopefully, this will be of good use for you or/and your AI
+## reading this.

 ## License